helanga/Challenge1/README.md

 ![](images/Theoter_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on GOals
--In the Kickstarter workbook,I created a new sheet and lebel it "Outcomes Based on Goald."
+- In the Kickstarter workbook,I created a new sheet and lebel it "Outcomes Based on Goald."
 In the new sheet,create the following columns to hold the data:
  - Goal
  - Number Successful